Denali Discovery Camp

 3. Our staff will review each application to ensure students are qualified to participate in our locally focused camps.*

-4. Within a week, you will receive an email confirming your youth’s place in one of our camps.
+4. Within 2-3 weeks, you will receive an email confirming your youth’s place in one of our camps.

 *NPS and DEC define ‘local’ as youth from the Cantwell-Denali-Healy corridor.
-Preference will given to local campers, and campers from Anchorage and Fairbanks.
-Preference will also be given to “Denali-adjacent” families; those that have a history of professional connections to Denali National Park.
+Preference will be given to local residents, relatives of local residents, and returning campers from around Alaska.
+Preference will also be given to previous local residents or “Denali-adjacent” families; those that have a history of professional connections to Denali National Park.
 These camps are not designed for traveling families vacationing in Alaska.
+If there are remaining spots available, we will accept first-time campers from around Alaska, and lastly all other applicants who are coming from out of state can fill the remaining spots.

 The Goals and Objectives for DDC are in-line with core standards of environmental education.
 We aim to provide an opportunity for children to experience fun in the outdoors, develop a sense of curiosity about the natural world, cultivate skills of observation and awareness, promote an understanding of Denali National Park, and foster stewardship of wilderness and wild spaces.